rake-compiler/rake-compiler-dock/README.md

 This is best suited to try out and debug a build.
 It mounts the current working directory into the docker environment.
 All changes below the current working directory are shared with the host.
-But note, that all other changes to the file system of the container are dropped at the end of the session - the docker image is stateless. `rake-compiler-dock` can also take the build command(s) from STDIN or as command arguments.
+But note, that all other changes to the file system of the container are dropped at the end of the session - the docker image is static for a given version. `rake-compiler-dock` can also take the build command(s) from STDIN or as command arguments.

 All commands are executed with the same user and group of the host.
 This is done by copying user account data into the container and sudo to it.